fykyby/akacjowy-kalkulator/README.md

 # Akacjowy Kalkulator

-Desktop app made for SwiatAkacji.pl with Electron.
+Electron desktop app made for SwiatAkacji.pl.
 Allows users to store products and calculate their prices.

 ## Run Locally